quickapps/docs/en/developers/field-api.rst

 Your Field Handler should somehow render some form elements (inputs, selects, textareas, etc) when rendering Table’s Entities in ``edit mode`.
-For this we have the ``Field.<FieldHandler>.Entity.edit`` event, which should return HTML code containing all the form elements for the field attached to certain entity.
+For this we have the ``<handler>.Entity.edit`` event, which should return HTML code containing all the form elements for the field attached to certain entity.

 For example, lets suppose we have a ``TextField`` attached to ``Users`` Table for storing their ``favorite-food``, and now we are editing some specific ``User``